ben-ronda/pokedex/README.md

 _If you are having difficulty using the app, or you would like to make a suggestion please contact Ben Ronda at bronda95@comcast.net.
 If you would like to make a contribution feel free to clone the repository and do as you wish._

+## Known Bugs

+_As of 3/11/2016 if a user is not logged in the profile link in the navbar will throw an error when it brings up the home page.
+Notice: Undefined index: id in /Users/Guest/Desktop/pokedex/app/app.php on line 110.
+This error is not visible in this version due to font color for styling purposes._

 ## Technologies Used

 _This app was built in PHP, using Silex and Twig.
 The database was created with MySQL using PHPMyAdmin as a database manager._